top of page

 Hells Angels on Wheels is a 1967

-meets, where there events like relays, drags; there was an event called
+field meets, where there were events like relays, drags; there was an event called

-'missing out' where you'd all start in a big circle, and if you got passed, you
+missing out. where you'd all start in a big circle, and if you got passed, you were

-were out.
-At first, most of our racing was 'outlaw' races that we organized
+out.
+At first, most of our racing was 'outlaw' races that we organized ourselves,

-ourselves, but a few years later, a lot of us went professional, and raced in
+but a few years later, a lot of us went professional and raced in (AMA-sanctioned)

-My bike was all apart, and I threw it on a trailer and towed it up there; I didn't
+bike was all apart, and I threw it on a trailer and towed it up there; I didn't want

 We started partying.
 There were so many motorcycles there that the police